ffomezolam/GA-DSI-Capstone/README.md

 ## Directory Structure and Index

-- `code` directory: scripts, notebooks, and other code
+- `code/`: scripts, notebooks, and other code
-- `models` directory: where models should be kept for default configuration
+- `models/`: where models should be kept for default configuration
-- `data` directory: data files
+- `data/`: text files for model training

 ## Data

-See `data` folder.
+See `data/` folder.

-All text files are included in repo.
-For causal model validation, please download [the Wine Reviews datasets from Kaggle](https://www.kaggle.com/datasets/zynicide/wine-reviews) and move the `.csv` file into this directory.
+All text files are included in the repository.
+For causal model validation, please download [the Wine Reviews datasets from Kaggle](https://www.kaggle.com/datasets/zynicide/wine-reviews) and move the `winemag-data-130k-v2.csv` file into this directory.

 ### Shakespeare Texts